by Corey Walker

 I quit homeschooling Kaya this morning and left with our autism service dog Dianne for a three hour walk, leaving my husband to take over.

-When you’re a parent of a child with autism, you have to be on 24 hours a day.
+When you’re a parent of a child on the autism spectrum, you have to be on 24 hours a day.
 There’s no such thing as a break.

 My name is Iveta Nelson and I’m the mother of two beautiful girls.
-My youngest, Kaya, has autism.
+My youngest, Kaya, is on the autism spectrum.

 Ever since we had to start homeschooling, Kaya has struggled with most of the activities that have been assigned to her.
 With so many kids in her virtual classroom, the instruction isn’t adapted to Kaya’s needs.